MBerry97/northcoders-fe-news/README.md

 ## Description

-NC News is a very similar to the popular website Reddit in its layout and purpose, however you will quickly find the data to be NorthCoders realted.
+NC News is very similar to the popular website Reddit in its layout and purpose, however you will quickly find the data to be NorthCoders realted.

 ## User Stories